datagrok-ai/public/help/stories/enterprise-story.md

 # Solution

-In order to address all of these issues, we developed Grok, a unique, next-generation data platform.
+In order to address all of these issues, we developed Datagrok, a unique, next-generation data platform.
 Out-of-the-box, it offers the most popular common data-related functionality (storage, ingestion, transformation, analysis, visualization, publishing, reporting, predicting, etc).
 It does it in a centralized, coherent manner, with all parts based on the same solid infrastructure, similar design and usage patterns, and complete audit trail.

-Grok is a web application with auto updates and zero installation costs.
+Datagrok is a web application with auto updates and zero installation costs.
 The user interface can be tailored for particular user roles.
 Cross-cutting concepts like performance, security, and extensibility were thought-through and carefully integrated into the platform since the very beginning.